-On June 1, the Texas Supreme Court issued a sharply divided opinion in Murphy Exploration & Production Co.
-USA v.
-Adams.
-In Murphy, the court held that an offset well clause did not require the lessee to drill wells reasonably calculated to protect against drainage from the neighboring tract.
-In a stinging dissent, four justices argued the majority disregarded the established meaning of the term "offset well" as used in Texas for decades.
-The case may have far-reaching implications for years to come.
+On June 1, 2018, the Texas Supreme Court issued a sharply divided opinion in Murphy Exploration & Production Co. - USA v.
+Adams1.
+In Murphy, the Court held that an offset well clause did not require the lessee to drill wells reasonably calculated to protect against drainage from the neighboring tract.
+In a stinging dissent, four justices argued the majority disregarded the well-established meaning of the term "offset well" as used in the Texas oilfield for decades.
+This case may have far-reaching implications for years to come.
+Here's what you need to know.